 About the Instructor

-Trackman headlines around the country playing the best venues such as the "DC Improv" where he recorded both of his CDs ("Safecracker" and "Live at the DC Improv").
+Trackman headlines around the country playing the best venues such as the "DC Improv" where he recorded both of his CDs ("Safecracker" and "Cool Guys Don't Wear Pink").
 Both CDs have received critical acclaim and were produced by XM Radio's comedy program director, Joel Haas.
-Trackman is played regularly and has had specials (featuring his CDs) on both XM and Sirius radio.
-Other venues Trackman headlines include "The Improv" (Las Vegas, Nevada), "Tommy T's" (Pleasonton, California), "The Stardome" (Hoover, Alabama), "Hilarities" (Cleveland, Ohio), Helium Comedy Club (Philadelphia, Pennsylvania) and the legendary "Punchline" (San Francisco, California).
-Brad's first performance ever at "Punchline" was to a sold out room where he soon won a standing ovation.
+Trackman has had specials (featuring his CDs) on SiriusXM radio and tracks from both CDs are in heavy rotation.
+Other venues Trackman headlines include "The Improv" (Las Vegas, Nevada), "Tommy T's" (Pleasanton, California), "The Stardome" (Hoover, Alabama), "Hilarities" (Cleveland, Ohio), Helium Comedy Club (Philadelphia, Pennsylvania) and the "Punchline" (San Francisco, California).